The Quiet Earth: Plot summary

-The End Is the Beginning

-Hobson feels helpless to prevent his relationship with Api from deteriorating further and plans to kill Api with sleeping pills.

-After searching for a boat to take them to the South Island, during which both men experience an attack of dread from the "force" hounding them, Api takes Hobson for a joyride in his Lotus Elite.
+After searching for a boat to take them to the South Island, during which both men experience an attack of dread from the "force", Api takes Hobson for a joyride in his Lotus Elite.
+They crash into a woman along the path, and she is taken to the hotel while critically injured.
+The men argue while the woman's condition worsens.

-A woman runs into the car's path.
-She is taken to the hotel and made comfortable, but neither Api nor Hobson are medically trained.
-Unless she is less badly hurt than she seems, she will die.

-The men bicker pointlessly.
-The woman's condition worsens, and there is nothing her fellow survivors can do for her.
 Hobson senses the unseen force again, emanating from the empty city.
-He speculates that the force may have always been a part of the land, and is claiming the Earth.

 Api studies the Bible, and later wakes Hobson to tell him that he has solved the clock enigma.
-6:12 relates to the Number of the Beast, 666 (6–12 = 6 and 6 plus 6) and to Revelation 6:12, with the Biblical chapter's talk of men hiding from the face of God.
-Hobson does not believe this, and holds a hidden gun on the deranged soldier.
+6:12 relates to the Number of the Beast, 666, and to Revelation 6:12, which discusses men hiding from the face of God.
+Hobson does not believe this and holds a hidden gun on Api.
 The woman dies, sending Api into hysterics.

-After another argument, a full-scale battle with guns and grenades ensues.
-Hobson kills Api, with the soldier seeming to give up.
-The scientist is now alone.
+After another argument, a battle ensues.
+Hobson kills Api after he gives up.

-Breaking open Perrin's box, Hobson realises his colleagues considered him unbalanced and kept him under surveillance.
-Perrin believed that Hobson's DNA was altered due to radiation, which caused his child's autism.
-Hobson believes the Effect was his doing.
-The project he worked on caused the unravelling of animal DNA; only those with the dormant gene pair were spared.
+Breaking open Perrin's box to read the retrieved documents, Hobson realises his colleagues considered him unbalanced and kept him under surveillance.
+Perrin believed that Hobson's DNA was altered due to radiation, causing his child's autism.
+Hobson believes his work may have created the Effect.